epfl-ada/ada-2021-project-aibohphobia/README.md

 - the difference in ages of quoted persons (regarding gender) is statistically significant.

 **Deeper analysis**
-For our final data story we split the story in *two*.
+splitted in 2 parts:

-The *first part* looks at the reprensentation of females in countries and then focus on three English speaking countries and digs into:
+1. Looks at the reprensentation of females in countries and then focus on three English speaking countries and digs into:
 - the evolution over the years
 - the number of unique speakers and the most quoted speakers
 - the age distribution between males and females for each of the selected countries
 - the media that quote the top speakers

-The *second part* dives into the representation of women within a selected list of respected and popular media.
+2. Dives into the representation of women within a selected list of respected and popular media.
-- Distribution of females over the years for the two type of medias
+- Distribution of females over the years for the two type of media
-- Looking at what females talk about in the respective media
 - Dig further into the categories were females are the most quoted
-- Assess the divesity of speakers within each gender
+- Assess the diversity of speakers within each gender
 - Evaluate the quote length based on gender and the selected categories
 - Measure the representation of unique female speakers for each of the medias
-- Proceed with some unclustered analysis in order to visualize what topics females really talk about and whether it is cnosistent with our previous analysis
+- Proceed with some unclustered analysis in order to visualize what topics females really talk about and whether it is consistent with our previous analysis

 **Results**

-The main results may be found in [the datastory](https://lisalrt.github.io/females-in-media/).
+The main results can be found on [the datastory](https://lisalrt.github.io/females-in-media/).
-Other interesting results may be found in the notebook `M3_final_analysis.ipynb` with some interpretations
+Other interesting results are in the notebook `M3_final_analysis.ipynb`.

 ## Team contributions

-Lisa: Plotting graphs during data analysis (M2), preliminary data analysis (M2), webmaster (M3), datastory (M3)
+Lisa: Preliminary data analysis (M2), webmaster (M3), datastory (M3)

 Sélène: Retrieving tags (M2), webmaster (M3), datastory (M3), LDA(M3)

-Lavinia: Data scrapping from wikidata (M2), code of and interpretation part 2 of the data story (M3), README'S
+Lavinia: Data scrapping from wikidata (M2), code and interpretation of part 2 of the data story (M3), README'S

 Arhtur: Code and interpretation for part 1 of the data story (M3), preliminary data analysis (M2)